MaximumProgrammer/vimsettings/README.md

 ```
 https://github.com/neovim/neovim
 ```
-, it is also possible to use these settings for neovim.
+, it is also possible to use these predefined settings for neovim.

 Or download it: